getndazn/backstage/contrib/docs/tutorials/aws-alb-aad-ocid-auth.md

 # Using AWS Application Load Balancer with Azure Active Directory to authenticate requests

-Backstage allows to offload the responsibility of authenticating users to AWS Application Loabalancer (ALB), leveraging the authentication support on ALB.
+Backstage allows to offload the responsibility of authenticating users to AWS Application Loadbalancer (ALB), leveraging the authentication support on ALB.
 This tutorial shows how to use authentication on an ALB sitting in front of Backstage.
 Azure Active Directory (AAD) is used as identity provider but any identity provider supporting OpenID Connect (OIDC) can be used.